dev-bootcamp-2019/final-project-offbuyfor/README.md

 2. In your terminal window, navigate to project root folder and run ```truffle compile```.
 3. Once compilation is successful, run ```truffle migrate --reset```.
 4. In the root folder, navigate to /client.
 (From here on your command line,if you have not yet done installation, run ```npm install```).
 If you have already done the npm installation then ```npm run start```.
 A new tab should open and you should see the following page running on ```localhost:3000```:
+5. The top of the page would show  your current account address on your metamask

 # Interacting with the Dapp